-The Fels Longitudinal Study were founded in Yellow Springs, Ohio, in 1929 as part of the Fels Research Institute.
+The Fels Longitudinal Study was founded in Yellow Springs, Ohio, in 1929 as part of the Fels Research Institute.
 At that time, the Fels Longitudinal Study was one of five similar studies that began in the United States between 1927 and 1932.
 The Fels Study was originally designed to study child growth and development.
 Physical growth, maturation and the psychological development of children were early key research areas of interest in the Fels Longitudinal Study.
 Today, the Fels Longitudinal Study focuses on physical growth, skeletal maturation, body composition, risk factors for cardiovascular disease and obesity, skeletal and dental biology, longitudinal biostatistical analyses and aging.
 In 1977, the Fels Research Institute and the Fels Longitudinal Study became part of the Wright State University’s Boonshoft School of Medicine, residing first in the Department of Pediatrics and later within the Department of Community Health in its Lifespan Health Research Center.
 The Fels Longitudinal Study is the longest operational longitudinal study of its kind in the world.

 The original location of the Fels Longitudinal Study was Yellow Springs, Ohio, because in 1929, Arthur Morgan, then president of Antioch College in Yellow Springs, posed the question, "What makes people different?".
 He approached Samuel Fels, a Philadelphia businessman and philanthropist, regarding not only this question, but his idea that a longitudinal study from birth to adulthood would be required to answer to this question.
 Mr. Fels gave Morgan the backing needed to begin the study, and Lester W. Sontag M.D., Antioch College’s physician, was appointed the first director of the Fels Longitudinal Study in 1929.
 The first participants were enrolled prenatally by their parents, and the first examinations began in 1930.
 Dr. Sontag remained active in the study, developing, nurturing and guiding it until his retirement in 1970.